Mature Masculine

 Passion finds its deepest expression when connected to meaning.
 Fire without direction burns out or burns destructively.

-When passion has direction, it brings courage and the willingness to face difficulty.
+When passion has direction, it brings courage and willingness to face difficulty.
 It becomes a lifelong source of energy and purpose.

 Cultivating Passion